 Before we continue, let’s clarify what we mean.

-Clients ask for samples for two reasons:
+Clients and employers ask for samples for several reasons:

 - Lack of confidence.
 They lack the confidence to judge a copywriter on their portfolio, testimonials and other indicators (personality, professionalism, promptness etc).